 - Community Lunches: The community will meet for presentations and discussions over lunch (provided) on general topics such as networking, resume preparation, publicity, awards, and presentations to a lay audience.
-Participation at the opening and closing lunches are strongly encouraged (Monday, June 6, 2016, and Thursday, July 28, 2016). - Informal Meetings: Funding will be provided to purchase group breakfast so that related fields can meet on a weekly basis to discuss their needs and issues (tentatively Mondays at 9:00 am).
+Participation at the opening and closing lunches are strongly encouraged (Monday, June 5, 2017, and Thursday, July 27, 2017). - Informal Meetings: Funding will be provided to purchase group breakfast so that related fields can meet on a weekly basis to discuss their needs and issues (tentatively Mondays at 9:00 am).
 The discussions, developed by the participants, can include topics such as reading the primary literature, writing, ethics, graduate schools, poster preparation, and careers. - Networking Activities: Opportunities to network with no particular learning agenda, such as ice cream socials, sports, and weekend/evening activities.
 Activities will be planned just for students, just for faculty, and community wide.

-- End-of-program celebration: Students will present their scholarly achievements at a campus-wide poster session at some point during the first three weeks of Fall Semester (Tentatively, September 13, 2016 from 12:30 to 1:30 pm). - Post-program event: An opportunity during the following academic year to reunite and publicize MUSE projects in the greater TCNJ community.
+- End-of-program celebration: Students will present their scholarly achievements at a campus-wide poster session at some point during the first three weeks of Fall Semester (Tentatively, September 12, 2017 from 12:30 to 1:30 pm in Education room 212). - Post-program event: An opportunity during the following academic year to reunite and publicize MUSE projects in the greater TCNJ community.